 My rate for copy-editing starts at £13 per 1,000 words.
 For more information on pricing, visit my FAQs page.

-What comes next?
+What comes after copy-editing?

-Once the author has finalised the manuscript after the copy-edit, it’s ready for proofreading.
+Once the author has finalised the manuscript, it’s ready for proofreading.
 Some authors consider skipping the proofread, but I advise against this.
 Copy-editing is not proofreading (see the definitions of copy-editing and proofreading on the website of the Chartered Institute of Editing and Proofreading).
 If you want to meet the standards of the publishing industry, you need to commission a proofread after the copy-edit.
-I can recommend a trusted colleague for the final proofread.

 Find out more